entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

 The Customer Portal must be configured to accommodate a specific Jira Service Management instance.
 The `CP Admin Config` page is where you will establish the Jira connection, manage product versions, define subscription levels, and customize ticket types.

-To have access to the `CP Admin Config` page, you must be given the `cp-admin` role in the [Entando Identity Management System](#entando-identity-management-system) as outlined below.
+To access the `CP Admin Config` page, you must be given the `cp-admin` role in the [Entando Identity Management System](#entando-identity-management-system) as outlined below.

 Go to the `CP Admin Config` page:
 1. In the App Builder, go to `Pages` and select `Management`.